These 20 activities could all be highlights of your trip to Australia. How will you choose which ones to do?

 9. Enjoy a gourmet feast by the beach in Margaret River

-The annual Margaret River Gourmet Escape (held each November) is one of Australia’s largest food and wine festivals, celebrating the delights of Western Australia with delicious food and wine, pop-up events, cooking classes and celebrity chefs.
+The annual Western Australia Gourmet Escape (held each November) is one of Australia’s largest food and wine festivals, celebrating the delights of Western Australia with delicious food and wine, pop-up events, cooking classes and celebrity chefs.
 The Margaret River region has wineries, restaurants and beautiful beaches to explore.
 From Perth, hire a car to drive three hours south to Margaret River or fly to Busselton, a town 50 kilometres (31 miles) north of Margaret River.

 10. Dive with great white sharks in Port Lincoln